wally-json/Fit2002-PM-Skills/README.md

 This mode is useful for checking your reasoning on case study assignments or verifying framework application before submitting.

-## For Educators

-**In-class reinforcement.** After a lecture on risk management, have students run `quiz` on topic 4.
-Immediate feedback cements the concepts while they're fresh.

-**Tutorial discussion starters.** Project a roleplay scenario to the class.
-Let students debate their approach for 10 minutes, then run the roleplay live to compare their reasoning against the framework-based debrief.

-**Mock exam sessions.** Run the full 72-question quiz as a timed exercise.
-The score summary at the end highlights weak areas to target in the remaining revision time.

-**Assignment scaffolding.** Students working on case studies can use Decision Mode to verify they're applying the correct framework before writing up their analysis.

 ## Customising the Content

 All content is editable Markdown in the `project-management/` folder: